Daily Tech Navigator

 1. Battery → DC Disconnect Switch → Inverter (using your thick 1/0 AWG cables, keep it short!)

-2. Battery Positive Terminal → 300A ANL Fuse → DC Disconnect Switch (The NEC says this fuse should be within 18 inches of the battery.)
+2. Battery Positive Terminal → 300A ANL Fuse → DC Disconnect Switch (Mount the fuse as close as practicable to the battery — commonly within ~18 inches.)

 3. Solar Panels → MPPT Controller → Battery Terminals (use the MC4 connectors for the panels)